(2021) Michael D. Gordin, Oxford University Press, £14.99, hrdbk, viii +122pp, ISBN 978-0-197-55576-7

 He then goes on to discuss some of the causes before coming to some conclusions.
 Among these are that as science has grown both in degree (quantity) and complexity, so too has the room for pseudoscience.
 In this sense, pseudoscience is a product of science.
 This is likely to be an uncomfortable thought for some but in recognising it we can see how easily, if given the opportunity, pseudoscience rises.

 This book is concise at just 130 pages and so not that expensive nor time consuming for the reader.
 Scientists should be interested so as to be on their guard against science fraud and pseudoscience.
-This book is therefore a welcome addition to others that should also be on scientists' (and perhaps science enthusiasts) bookshelves, such as: John Grant's Bogus Science and Corrupted Science, The Geek Manifesto, Uncertain Science: Uncertain World and Quantum Leaps in the Wrong Direction.
+This book is therefore a welcome addition to others that should also be on scientists' (and perhaps science enthusiasts) bookshelves, such as: John Grant's Bogus Science and Corrupted Science and books by others such as The Geek Manifesto, Uncertain Science: Uncertain World and Quantum Leaps in the Wrong Direction.
 Michael Gordin's On the Fringe: Where science meets pseudoscience complements these with a slightly different take.

 [Up: Non-Fiction Index | Top: Concatenation]